arthurgouveia/arthurgouveia.github.io/_posts/2016-11-05-a11yto-accessibility-toronto-camp.markdown

 ### Mobilizing Web Accessibility - [Seth Holladay](http://www.seth-holladay.com/)

 - Packed.
 Not enough seats
-- www.sitecues.com - Bought by the JAWS company, apparently
+- [sitecues](http://www.sitecues.com) - Bought by the JAWS company, apparently
-- Wrong understanding that people use Desktop over Mobile
+- Wrong understanding that people with disabilities use Desktop over Mobile
 - "Variation between device and OS is massive"
   - Slows the development process very much due to the lack of standards
 - Operating environment plays a huge part on Accessibility.
 Glare on the screen, noisy metro, etc.
 - "Assistive tech is VoiceOver or TalkBack, not JAWS or ZoomText"
   - VoiceOver is great at reading out the screen
   - Not as many people are familiar with the Android tools
-  - Could not get where he wanted to get with JAWS not being assistive tech but VoiceOver and TalkBack being
+  - Could not get why he stated that JAWS is not assistive tech but VoiceOver and TalkBack are
 - Reactions to problems
   - 2/3 of people will use the website less or not at all if they find it hard to use
   - 1/3 will look for another competitor